-Unfortunately, these just have to be memorized (although we’ll give you some tricks and study hacks below).
+Unfortunately, these just have to be memorized (although I’ll give you some tricks and study hacks below).
 A French gender checker can ensure that you’re choosing the right gender—and therefore, using the right article—for any given noun.

 For feminine words, we use these articles:

 |une (a)||une chaise (a chair)|